Memoirs of a Geisha: Plot summary

 Mameha orchestrates a bidding war for Sayuri's mizuage and uses the record-breaking payment for Sayuri's mizuage to cover all of her debts.
 Mother adopts Sayuri, and Hatsumomo begins a downward spiral into alcoholism before being thrown out of the okiya.

-In 1944, geisha districts are ordered to close, and Sayuri desperately asks Nobu for help to avoid being conscripted into factory work.
+In 1944, geisha districts are ordered to close due to the ongoing war, and Sayuri desperately asks Nobu for help to avoid being conscripted into factory work.
 He sends Sayuri far north to live with his old friend, Arashino, where she stays for much of the war.

 At the end of the war, Nobu visits Sayuri, asking that she return to Gion.
 Sayuri finds Pumpkin working in a new okiya; despite hoping to rekindle their friendship, Pumpkin later sabotages Sayuri's plan to scare Nobu off from proposing to be her danna, as revenge for taking her place in the adoption so many years ago.

 A few days after her plan fails, Sayuri is summoned to meet the Chairman at a teahouse.
 She confesses that she has worked for years to become close to the Chairman.
 The Chairman admits that he has always known she was the girl he met on the street, and confesses his feelings for her as well, but felt he owed Nobu – his oldest and closest friend – the chance to be with Sayuri out of kindness.
 He also admits to having asked Mameha to train Sayuri.

 Sayuri peacefully retires from geisha work when the Chairman becomes her danna.
 Sayuri relocates to New York City and opens her own small tea house for entertaining Japanese men on business in the United States.
 The Chairman remains her danna until his death.